benbridgeman03/ArsenalTicketBot/README.md

 - **Testing**: Run the script in a test mode to ensure all configurations are correct before using it for live ticket purchases.
 - **Updates**: Check for updates to the ticketing process or platform, as changes might require script adjustments.
+- **Captcha**: The bot cannot pass capture, if there is a queue for the ticket exchange, the bot will not work
 - **Paused Browsing**: If Ticketmaster has paused your browsing, close any open browsers, wait a few minuets and try again.

 ## Getting Started